gtalarico/vue-threejs-rhino-demo/README.md

 I created this project just to test and learn these technologies were designed to work and to generate boiler plate code to use in future projects.

-It uses some of the [resources provided by McNeel](https://github.com/mcneel/rhino3dm/blob/master/samples/javascript/rhinologo.html), but also wraps the code using newer level JS syntax.
+It uses [resources provided by McNeel here](https://github.com/mcneel/rhino3dm/blob/master/samples/javascript/rhinologo.html) for the setup, but also wraps the code into reusable modules and uses newer level JS syntax.

 ### What's included
 * A minimal VueJs project setup using Vue CLI